sh977218/CDE/README.md

 $/cde/> gulp bower wiredep
 ```

-(if you get an error message here, complaining that you don’t have gulp, run
+If you get an error message here, complaining that you don’t have gulp, run

 ```sh
 $/cde/>  npm -install -g gulp
 ```
-)

 ## Run Node from the cde project directory